github-aapmor/PowerBI-Reports/TS Electoral Analysis/README.md

 •	Using a customized map and the available data, this visualization illustrates the vote share of 119 constituencies across 10 districts, sourced from the **Open City Urban Data Portal**.

 The color gradient represents the vote share among all 10 districts based on the number of constituencies.
+•	With the slicer, we can filter by Constituency Name, Party Name, and District Name.
+This allows us to visualize our data based on the selected filters